Rogue Valley Genealogical Society Board Meeting Minutes

 - Past President— vacant.
 All policy revisions are on hold at present.

 - Membership—No report.
 Margaret Clark-Mayfield is on vacation.
-Kim Thurman noted that we are holding at 701 members.
+Katie Haugsenoted that we are holding at 701 members.
+The Board noted that it would like to have deceased members shown on this report each month.

 C. Committee Reports